-Alternative 1 (No Action) would not affect the harvest and customary uses of South Atlantic snapper grouper, Atlantic dolphin wahoo, or coastal migratory pelagic species because it would maintain current reporting requirements for headboats.
+Alternative 1 (No Action) would not affect the harvest and customary uses of South Atlantic snapper grouper, Atlantic dolphin wahoo, or CMP species because it would maintain current reporting requirements for headboats.
+Current logbook reporting is expected to encompass all headboats with a South Atlantic federal for-hire permit, through participation in either the SRHS or VTR programs.
 Therefore, Alternative 1 (No Action) would not be expected to result in direct economic effects.

 Preferred Alternative 2 and Alternative 3 would require all headboats to submit fishing records via electronic reporting on different time schedules.
 Electronic submission of fishing records is currently required; this action only addresses the time by which reports must be filed.
 Preferred Alternative 2 and Alternative 3 would require weekly and daily submissions, respectively.
-Headboats with SA federal permits that are operating North of North Carolina would not be impacted, as they are already participating in the VTR program and would be exempt from the South Atlantic reporting requirements.
+Headboats with federal permits that are operating north of North Carolina would not be impacted, as they are already participating in the VTR program and are therefore not selected for reporting to the current Southeast Region Headboat Survey.

-Marginal differences in the time required for record keeping between daily vs weekly reporting is expected to be minimal, as records will need to be kept for each trip regardless of reporting interval.
-In terms of a time buffer for reporting and forgoing being out of compliance along with the associated costs to headboats of doing so, Preferred Alternative 2 would be similar to Alternative 1 (No Action), as both require weekly reporting, with Preferred Alternative 2 being slightly more restrictive by requiring reporting earlier in the week.
+Marginal differences in the time required for record keeping between daily rather than weekly reporting is expected to be minimal, as records would need to be kept for each trip regardless of reporting interval.
+Logging on to the internet to submit trips electronically may take more time, therefore, the daily reporting requirements may create a greater time burden for reporting compared to the weekly submission.
+In terms of a time buffer for reporting and forgoing being out of compliance along with the associated burden to headboats of doing so, Preferred Alternative 2 would be similar to Alternative 1 (No Action), as both would require weekly reporting, with Preferred Alternative 2 being slightly more restrictive by requiring reporting earlier in the week.
 Alternative 3 would be most costly, as reporting would be daily instead of weekly.
-Currently, all South Atlantic headboats are required to report electronically, therefore no additional costs are expected to be borne by headboat operators to gain access to a computer or the internet.
+For details on the burden imposed for the reporting intervals, see the discussion in Section 4.1.2 for Action 1.
+The weekly reporting requirements of Alternative 1 and Preferred Alternative 2 may create some recall error if trip records are not accurately kept during or immediately after a trip is completed.
+Daily reporting as would be required under Alternative 3 may help alleviate some of the recall error and improve logbook data, with reporting up to 7 days per week if fishing activity occurs each day.
+There are 76 headboats operating in the South Atlantic Region (Table 1.4.1) that would be effected by Action 2.
+Currently, all South Atlantic headboats are required to report electronically, therefore, no additional costs would be expected to be borne by headboat operators to gain access to a computer or the Internet.